 Enrique Montes, Postdoctoral Research Associate at the University of South Florida College of Marine Science is responsible for designing and coordinating research activities in the Florida Keys in collaboration with FKNMS science personnel, South Florida Program (NOAA's AOML) and the MBON Genomics team.
 He also collaborates with WHOI investigators on the development of satellite remote sensing products that provide information on phytoplankton communities at the MBON sites.

-Maria Kavanaugh is a Research Associate III in Chemistry & Geochemistry at Woods Hole Oceanographic Institute.
+Maria Kavanaugh is an Assistant Professor (Senior Research) at Oregon State University in the College of Earth, Ocean and Atmospheric Sciences.
 She develops and implements the remote sensing biogeographic seascape assessments working jointly with all MBON projects.
 Kavanaugh also develops and implements phytoplankton functional type algorithms and conducts geostatistical analyses on remote sensing and field data to determine patch and other scales of variability.

 Scott Doney, Senior Scientist at the Woods Hole Oceanographic Institute, oversees the implementation of remote sensing biogeographic seascape assessments with Kavanaugh, and defines stakeholder communications strategies.

 Dr. Matthew K. Howard is the coordinator for the Gulf of Mexico Coastal Ocean Observing System (GCOOS) Data Management and Communications (DMAC) team and leads the Florida Keys data enrollment effort to support the MBON Portal.
 He is a research scientist at TAMU department of Oceanography.